wonderfan/python/design-patterns/read-the-codes.md

 - Catalog: general methods will call different specialized methods based on construction parameter
 - Chain: apply a chain of successive handlers to try and process the data
 - Chaining method: continue callback next object method
+- Command: bundle a command and arguments to call later